Jasamcovjek/Crash-Casino-Game/readme.md

-🚀 Simple Crash GameWelcome to the Simplest Crash Game!
+🚀 Simple Crash Game

+Welcome to the Simplest Crash Game!

 🎮AboutI created this game because I was bored, and surprisingly, it only took about 20 minutes to put together.